Child at Rotorua daycare centre tests positive for Covid-19

 "The child was infectious from the 17th to the 19th and there are 90 children there and 20 staff," Hughes said.

+"All contacts had their day-five tests, and were having their day-eight tests today.

+"We've been told we can reopen on Tuesday, unless we hear anything to the contrary about any test results."

-The Lakes District Health Board told the Rotorua Daily Post it was not aware of the case.
+The Lakes District Health Board referred the Rotorua Daily Post to Toi Te Ora, which is responsible for contact tracing positive cases and exposure and interest locations.

-The confirmation comes after yesterday's confirmed case at BestStart Pyes Pa in Tauranga.
+The confirmation comes after Wednesday's suspected Omicron case at BestStart Pyes Pa in Tauranga.

 The case was at the childcare centre on January 19 and was likely infectious at the time, the Ministry of Health reported in a statement yesterday.